privong/papers-in-markdown/aastex62/demo.md

 It currently supports 25 input formats and 47 output formats (including variations of standards).
 Additional formats can be supported by providing user-defined writers, written in the lua language.
 `pandoc` is written in the Haskell programming language and supports extensions written as filters.
-During the document conversion `pandoc` can use additional metadata specific in a YAML ("YAML Ain't Markup Languge") header.
+During the document conversion `pandoc` can use additional metadata specific in a YAML ("YAML Ain't Markup Language") header.
 This header can either be prepended to the Markdown text or incorporated from a separate file.

 In order to convert Markdown source into a \TeX\ file which is compatible with journal submission requirements I have created a set of templates which instruct `pandoc` in how to generate the output.